adityavgupta/ExpenseTracker/README.md

 ## Necessary Code Changes
 - For next time: implement cross communication between different controllers via the mediator.

+## Bugs
+- Can't use esc to remove focus from input boxes with filters

 ## FAQ
 - How do you clean cache in VSCode?
 	- Make sure settings.json has the following setting set to false "java.debug.settings.onBuildFailureProceed": false